Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/03_Settings.md

 *Warehousing > Settings*

-The *Settings* menu entry allows you check the posting history for individual materials or filter all stock posting according to different criteria, such as posting type, storage location or date range.
+The *Settings* menu entry allows you to create warehouse groups and warehouses, and to configure the stock allocation and the stock withdrawal matrix.

 It contains the [WAREHOUSE](./03a_Warehouse.md) tab.